twindle-co/twindle/docs/articles/Process-for-new-contributors.md

         the steps given below:

 a) Click the add file
-b) Type a file name with .md as file extensin ( .md means this is a file in markdown format) like, ramesh.md and give info about yourself, you can also use markdown to make file looks better.
+b) Type a file name with .md as file extension ( .md means this is a file in markdown format) like, ramesh.md and give info about yourself, you can also use markdown to make file looks better.
 There are some rules for writing markdown.
 c) Then, write Create ramesh.md and then, click commit new file.

 This file will be saved in your account.
 To incorporate these changes in the main file, you have to raise pr.